irods/irods/manual.rst

  irods@hostname:~/ $ ./packaging/setup_resource.sh

-The `./packaging/setup_resource.sh` script will ask for the following five pieces of information before iRODS can start and connect to its configured iCAT Zone:
+The `./packaging/setup_resource.sh` script will ask for the following five pieces of information about the existing data grid that the iRODS resource server will need in order to stand up and then connect to its configured iCAT Zone:

 1) iCAT Hostname or IP
 2) iCAT Port